Retreat (2011 film): Plot

-London architect Martin Kennedy (Cillian Murphy) and his unhappy journalist wife Kate (Thandiwe Newton) often visit a small, remote, uninhabited island off the west coast of Scotland called Blackholme Island for their holiday retreats.
-The only dwelling on the island, Fairweather Cottage, is seasonally operated by the owner Doug from the mainland and only reachable by ferry.
-After previously suffering a miscarriage, Kate's relationship with Martin has become tense, and in an effort to rekindle their marriage they decide on a return visit to the island.
-A few nights into their stay, the generator in the cottage explodes, injuring Martin's arm and leaving them without electricity.
-They use the CB radio, their only source of communication to the mainland, to call Doug, who ferries out to help them.
+London architect Martin Kennedy and his unhappy journalist wife Kate often visit a small, remote, uninhabited island off the west coast of Scotland called Blackholme Island for their holiday retreats.
+The only dwelling on the island, Fairweather Cottage, is seasonally operated by owner Doug from the mainland and only reachable by ferry.
+After recently suffering a miscarriage, Kate's relationship with Martin has become tense, and in an effort to rekindle their marriage they decide on a return visit to the island.
+A few nights in, the generator in the cottage explodes, injuring Martin's arm and leaving them without electricity.
+They use the CB radio, the only source of communication to the mainland, to call Doug, who ferries out to help them.

 Kate spends the next day waiting at the jetty for Doug to arrive, but to no avail.
-Later a mysterious man in green combat fatigues washes up on the island, bloodied and half-conscious.
-When he comes round, he identifies himself as a soldier, Private Jack Coleman (Jamie Bell).
-He tells Martin and Kate that there has been an outbreak of an airborne disease, Argromoto Flu, codenamed R1N16, which started in South America and has spread over the entire world in the time-span of a few weeks.
-The disease is incurable and highly contagious, attacking the respiratory system and causing the victims to choke on blood with a 100% fatality rate.
-Jack says that the military have lost control, and are now advising civilians to seal themselves up in their homes and not allow anybody access.
-With only static now coming from the CB radio, Martin decides to play it safe and help Jack, who aggressively takes command and boards up the door and windows.
+A man in green combat fatigues washes up, bloodied.
+When he awakes, he identifies himself as a soldier, Private Jack Corman.
+He tells Martin and Kate that there has been an outbreak of an airborne disease, Argromoto Flu, codenamed R1N16, that started in South America and has spread over the entire world in just a few weeks.
+The disease is incurable and highly contagious, attacking the respiratory system and causing victims to choke on blood with a 100% fatality rate.
+The British military have lost control, and are now advising civilians to seal themselves up in their homes.
+With only static coming from the CB radio, Martin decides to help Jack, who aggressively takes command and boards up the door and windows.